utz82/ZX-Spectrum-1-Bit-Routines/phaserF/readme.md

 7 is set, a PWM sample will play on this row.
 If bit 0 is set, channel 1 is updated.
 If bit 2 is set, channel 2 is updated.

-Byte 1 is always the row length in ticks.
+Byte 1 is always the row length, from 1 to 0x3f ticks.
 Then drum and channel data may follow according to the initial control byte.

 A PWM sample trigger consists of 6 bytes: